 If you’re hanging out on the eastern end of Rockaway Beach, rely on Rippers for all of your standard beach cravings like hot dogs, burgers, and fries.
-At the very least, it’ll keep you from going hungry while you walk the boardwalk or make your children bury you in the sand.
+This place will keep you from having a heat-hanger meltdown while you walk the boardwalk or make your children bury you in the sand.

-Cuisine by Claudette is a counter-service place on 116th Street, and it’s a great spot to pick up some food to bring over to the beach.
+Cuisine by Claudette is a counter-service Mediterranean place on 116th Street, and it’s a great spot to pick up some food to bring over to the beach.
 They have a huge menu with everything from juices and smoothies, to loaded pitas, spinach-feta turkey burgers, and protein bowls.
 If you want to make your friends down at the beach worship you for the afternoon, add on an order of battered cauliflower wings and sweet potato fries.

 If you’re momentarily uninterested in sunlight, and you just want to eat ribs, drink a beer, and watch sports in a relatively dark room, go to RBQ.
 It’s a barbecue spot in the old Playland Motel space, and it’s perfect for when you want to eat something that’ll force you to take a nap on the beach afterwards.